 Website: Marie Curtis Park

-At the Bradley Museum kids and adults both can learn a great history lesson.
+We hope you’re not still wondering what to do in Mississauga.
+At Bradley Museum, kids and adults both can learn a great history lesson.
 Visit the historic house to see how people lived hundreds of years ago.
 It is also interesting to find out how maple syrup, one of the area’s trademarks, is made, not to mention you can later enjoy it with pancakes.

 Address: 1620 Orr Rd, Mississauga, ON L5J 4T2, Canada

 Website: Bradley Museum

 15. Smell the flowers at Brueckner Rhododendron Gardens